The Maids Of Mount Kisco

 Origins and Authorship:

-• The tune's origins are unclear, and it's located in New York.
+• The tune's origins are unclear, but thought to be written in New York.

 • It is speculated that Paddy Killoran, possibly a flute or fiddle player, wrote the tune.